-Having obsessive-compulsive disorder (OCD) can mean living with an extreme amount of anxiety each and every day.
-As the illness progresses, and the mind becomes harder and harder to control, it’s easy to understand why turning to drugs or alcohol might seem reasonable or even desirable.
-As the substances take over, the mind begins to slow and the anxiety can fade.
+Having obsessive-compulsive disorder (OCD) can mean living with an extreme amount of anxiety every day.
+As the condition progresses and the mind becomes harder and harder to control, it’s easy to understand why turning to drugs or alcohol might seem reasonable or desirable.
+As the substances take over, the mind begins to slow, and the anxiety can fade.

-- Fear of dirt, germs or contamination
+- Fear of dirt, germs, or contamination

 - Fear of harming a loved one

 - Unpleasant sexual images or thoughts

 In the second phase, the compulsion, the person may engage in repetitive behaviors or rituals to release their anxiety.
 These compulsions could range from excessive hand washing or cleaning to repeatedly checking locks or appliances, counting objects in a specific way, and hoarding items.
 These obsessions and compulsions can become all-consuming and interfere with daily life, relationships, and overall well-being.